neurologic/Comparative-Animal-Behavior/syllabus.md

 All graded work will be handed in via Gradescope.

 :::{image} /images/grading-distribution.png
-:alt: fishy
-:class: bg-primary mb-1
-:width: 700px
+:width: 400
 :align: center
 :::

 **<font color="green">Peer Work</font>** *20%*
+Due each Friday by 11PM (EST/EDT).

+Each week:
-Due each Friday by midnight.
-Each week the group scribe (a rotating role) is responsible for uploading a specific subset of the work that your group did in class (this can include consulting the manager to deligate task completion if necessary).
-The purpose of the in-class work is to enable you to develop concepts and deepen your understanding of those concepts through exploration and discussion.
-Interactions among students and between students and the instructor are intentionally assessment-oriented (*formative*, not *summative*).
+- the group scribe (a rotating role) is responsible for uploading a specific subset of the work that your group did in class.
+  > To get credit, in your submission you must both *include all the group members* AND *specify the page on which each question is addressed*.
+- the group manager (a rotating role) is responsible for uploading their assessment of their group's work dynamic that week.

 This work will be graded either **0:missing**, **1:incomplete/insufficient**, or **3:complete**.
 Your final score at the end of the semester will reflect a cumulative sum of your scores on each submission.
-Added to this score will be CR/U for any additional in-class assessments.
+Added into this score will be CR/U for any additional in-class assessments.

 ***Attendence*** in classroom sessions is mandatory.
 If unforseeable emergency comes up, please reach out as soon as possible so that we can make a plan.

-**<font color="orange">Summative Exam</font>** *60%*
+**<font color="purple">Summative Assessments</font>** *60%*
+*Five* total.
 [Due (approximately) every other week by Monday at midnight](../assessment-sum/summative-assessment).
-Instead of one or two big exams, you will have smaller bi-weekly assignments.
-The points you earn on each of these assignments will be tallied toward your total exam score for the semester.
+Instead of one or two big exams, you will have smaller bi-weekly assessments.
+The points you earn on each will be tallied toward your total exam score for the semester.
 The due dates may be subject to change if there are major shifts in the daily schedule due to the differing needs of each particular class as your unique class moves through the material.
 The due dates are listed in the [Summative Assessment tab](../assessment-sum/summative-assessment).

-**<font color="purple">Capstone</font>** *20%*
+**<font color="orange">Capstone</font>** *20%*
 Due by midnight on the first day of final exams (May 16).
 Your work throughout the semester builds toward your [Capstone assignment](../assessment-sum/capstone): a media project (written, audio, video, etc) that summarizes the current scientific understanding of a specific animal behavior through Tinbergen's four levels of analysis: ontogeny, mechanism, phylogeny and adaptive value.

 **Bias-UP your grade**